jonesd/abora-white/README.md

 [![Build Status](https://travis-ci.org/jonesd/abora-white.png?branch=master)](https://travis-ci.org/jonesd/abora-white)

-This project is from 2003 and there has been little work on it since then other than to migrate it to GitHub.
+**Note:** This project is from 2003 and there has been little work on it since then other than to migrate it to GitHub.

 David Jones david@dgjones.info